ShadeLab/MMG-425_Assignment/MMG 425 Homework Assignment.md

 ### Getting familiar with the dataset: The Centralia underground coal mine fire!
 One of the microbial ecosystems studied by Dr. Shade's lab is Centralia, Pennsylvania.
 Centralia is the site of an underground coalmine fire that has been burning very slowly along the coal seams since 1962.
 We study the soils overlying the fire, which are exposed to extreme heat (temperatures have been recorded as hot as 300C!
 More recently the hottest temperatures are 50-60 C).
 The objective of our research project is to investigate the impact of an extreme (think: sledgehammer!) and long-term thermal disturbance on soil microbial communities.
 We use this unusual ecosystem as a model to understand microbial community resilience and stability.

+A neat aspect of the Centralia ecosystem is that as the fire advances along the coal seams, previously impacted soils can recover to ambient temperatures.
+This allows for an informative gradient that can be used to figure out how the soil microbiome changes in response to the fire and then responds after the fire subsides locally.
+There are also nearby soils that have never been impacted by the fire, but they share very similar geology so that can be used as a "control" for comparison to what is a typical soil microbiome for the soil around Centralia.

 Surface soil cores (overlying the coal seams) were collected in 2014, and classified into three different types according to the fire impact: Fire Affected, Recovered, and Reference.
 Amplification and high-throughput Illumina sequencing of 16S rRNA gene was conducted from those soil samples to identify the bacterial and archaeal communities.
 The table below shows the characteristic of the soil and environmental conditions of three sites.
 The map describes the exact location of the sampling sites in Centralia.

 | Sample ID | Soil temperature | Classification | Organic matter | pH | NO3N (ppm) | NH4N (ppm) | Sulfate/Sulfur (ppm) | Arsenic (ppm) | Soil moisture |